cloudposse/atmos/website/docs/quick-start/create-atmos-stacks.md

 The Basic Layout can be used when you have a very simple configuration using just a few accounts and regions.
-The Hierarchical Layout should be used when you have a very complex organization, for example, with many AWS Organizational Units (which Atmos refers to as tenants) and dozens of AWS accounts and region.
+The Hierarchical Layout should be used when you have a very complex organization, for example, with many AWS Organizational Units (which Atmos refers to as tenants) and dozens of AWS accounts and regions.

 ### Basic Layout